junxit/us-congress-bills-113/metadata.md

 - 2013-06-24 — Introduced in Senate
 - 2013-06-24 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2014-06-25 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2014-07-31 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper without amendment.
+With written report No. 113-236.
+- 2014-07-31 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper without amendment.
+With written report No. 113-236.
+- 2014-07-31 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 504.